 However we do send a breakdown to the writer or writers agent of either known gross sales or if this is not known, then seats occupied per performance.
 This is standard practice of all UK theatres.
 The writer or writers agents details must be enclosed with the contract and forms part of the conditions of hire.
 The visiting producer cannot request that this information is not forwarded, and any such requests will not be entertained.
 For all hires where we are not providing box office, the report will state seats occupied and the ticket price per seat.
 The producer will then have to contact the writer or writers agent to confirm how many of these seats where not sold at full ticket value and the venue will not be involved in this negoiation.

 DO YOU PROVIDE A TECH? depends on the production.
+We will programme the lights for you for free for 2 hours at your tech rehearsal.
 If the tech part of the show just means bringing up the lights at the start and the end and not having to follow the script.
-We will do that for free.
-However any light cues and sound cues and script following will require you to either provide a tech or one can be hired, we have a list of names.
+We will do that for free also each night.
+However any light cues and sound cues and script following will require you to either provide a tech or one can be hired. we have a list of names.
 The cost then is between £15 and £30 per show or a weekly deal can be negoiated direct with the tech.
 They are to be employed directly by you as a contractor.
 Please note, we have the latest LED light rigs which are computerised and each light can produce a wealth of colours and fades etc. To get the most out of our amazing system, use a lighting tech who understands this technology.
 We can create lighting settings which many large scale theatres envy.

 We strongly recommend if using your own tech that they visit us a week or so before the production to see our system and download the operating manuals and lighting programmes.
 Our system is so neat that all the lighting cues can be done off site by your tech and they just plug a laptop in and away you go on the first night.
-You can contact our tech on 0774 8788262 or email firstname.lastname@example.org .
-He charges £40 for the set up day and if you want him each show it's £15. he knows our system well.
+They can be also run each night with a simple button press per cue.

 CAN I VIDEO THE PERFORMANCE we will not allow a public performance to be recorded, even by the producer for personal use as we have to get permission at the ticket point of sale stage from audience members.
 You may video a dress rehearsal and we hold the rights to all images of the inside of the venue and the exterior and name of the venue.
 You may not broadcast the images without our written consent.
 We only give this at the end of a run and we have the right to refuse to give permission without giving a reason.